mhayashi/express-helpers/README.md

 # Express Helpers

-Express Helpers is a port of EJS's ViewHelpers
+Express Helpers is a port of EJS's ViewHelpers.

 ## Features